Member | Established: 1987 | Associate since 1989; Member since 2017

 SMO 6: Investigation and Discipline

-AAT Sri Lanka is responsible for establishing an investigative and disciplinary (I&D) mechanism for its members.
+The Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka) is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members.

 -